-Explain that in some parts of the world a husband can have more than one wife.
+Explain that in some parts of PNG husbands can have more than one wife.
 In some parts of the world, a wife can have more than one husband.
 Kain kain kastom i stap.

 In this training, we are looking at how a family can achieve its goals.
 The best way for this to happen is if the husband and wife are a 'team'.
 Em nau yumi lukim pinis.